-The project, led by Associate Professor Dr. Burin Plengdeesakul, Dean of the Faculty of Fine and Applied Arts, involves a team of researchers and a network of cultural festival organizers from both public and private sectors.
+The project, led by Associate Professor Dr. Burin Plengdeesakul, Dean of the Faculty of Fine and Applied Arts, involves a team of researchers and a network of cultural festival organizers from both the public and private sectors.
 Funding for the research is provided by the Office of National Higher Education Science Research and Innovation Policy Council (NXPO) and the Program Management Unit for Human Resources & Institutional Development, Research and Innovation (PMU-B).
-Its primary objective is to cultivate highly skilled professionals in cultural festival management who can sustainably develop local festivals and create new career opportunities.
+Its primary objective is to develop highly skilled professionals in cultural festival management who can sustainably develop local festivals and create new career opportunities.

 Associate Professor Dr. Burin Plengdeesakul emphasized that the core goal is to produce highly skilled cultural festival professionals.
 The proposed training curriculum will be accessible online, allowing learners to engage with content anytime, anywhere.
 Participants who successfully complete the training and achieve an intermediate skill assessment will be selected for practical workshops to create real-world cultural festivals, ultimately elevating them to “high-skilled cultural festival innovators.”
 The research team will provide close mentorship throughout this process.